daleao/sdv/AwesomeProfessions/README.md

     -_Bonus: holding [ModKey](#configs) will fire a trick shot, which is weaker but can ricochet once._
 - **Lv10 - Desperado** - Fire 50% faster.
 Chance to fire a double shot *(spread shot)*, based on current HP.
 Built-up temerity increases projectile cross section and impact power.
     - **Temerity:**  Projectiles are fired with increasingly more power.
 Sufficiently powerful projectiles have higher knockback, can damage enemies around them even if they miss, and can even pierce through enemies, damaging others behind them.
 Temerity builds faster from quick shots (release immediately as soon as the slingshot is charged).
 Your temerity culminates in one _desperate_ **Death Blossom.**
 - **Lv10 - Slimed Piper** - Slimes damage other enemies and drop more items the more Slimes are raised on the farm.
-Gathered eubstance attracts more Slimes in dungeons. *Slimes also heal you on contact.*
+Gathered eubstance attracts more Slimes in dungeons. *Slimes also heal you on contact.
+Slimed debuff effect is reversed.*
     - Slimes cannot damage flying enemies.
 Each Slime raised on the farm, either in a hutch or outside, increases the chance for Slimes to drop additional items.
     - _Bonus: immune to the Slimed debuff._
     - **Eubstance:** Every dungeon floor can spawn a number of additional Slimes.
 Spread all gathered Eubstance to nearby Slimes, allowing them to enter a state of **Superfluidity.**

 ## Super Mode

 The Combat tree has received a much more extensive overhaul.
-In addition to their primary fixed perks, level 10 combat professions each have a unique "stackable" secondary perk (Fury, Cold Blood, Temerity, Eubstance).
+In addition to their primary fixed perks, 2nd-tier combat professions each have a unique "stackable" secondary perk (Fury, Cold Blood, Temerity, Eubstance).
 Once the maximum stacks have been collected, these professions may sacrifice all stacks to activate a powerful [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) for a short duration.
 A new bar has been added to the HUD to help you keep track of current stacks.
 Only a single profession's Super Mode may be registered at any time; if a player gains multiple combat professions from skill reseting, only base perks will apply, and not the stackable secondary perk or Super Mode.
 The player will be prompted during level up whether they wish to replace their current Super Mode with the new professions'.

 - **Brute / Amazon - Undying Rage** - Doubles all damage bonuses.
 Immune to passing out.
   - Doubled damage bonuses include profession, rings and enchantments.